 You’re in a job search, or about to be, or afraid you’re about to be.
 If you’ve looked around at all, you can see that the rules of job search have changed drastically since the last time you were in a career transition.

 Job search truly is a different game than it was even a few years ago.
-The 2008 crash and continuing tight economy aren’t the only things impacting the changes.
-Combine them with the ever-growing use of the Internet, social networking and social media by hiring authorities – and therefore job seekers – and you’re dealing with a job search landscape that requires a much more proactive approach than ever before.
+The ever-growing use of the Internet, social networking and social media by hiring authorities – and therefore job seekers – means you’re dealing with a job search landscape that requires a much more proactive approach than ever before.

 First of all, the world of work has changed.
 Gone are the days of counting on employers for job security.
 These days, employer loyalty rarely exists.
 No job is permanent and everyone is in perpetual passive job search.
 Savvy executives continuously market themselves, always anticipating job transition.
 Career situations can change at any time, so you have to be prepared.
 Your resume, biography, all other career marketing materials and online identity need to be up-to-date and in place.
 All the wheels need to be oiled and working.

-Gone are the days, for the most part, when you could expect long term employment (5-7 years or more) with the same company.
+Gone are the days, for the most part, when you could expect long term employment with the same company.
 These days, flexibility is key.
-Temp to perm and portfolio careers (multiple part-time jobs or consecutive short term consulting positions, including temporary jobs, freelancing, and self-employment), especially for boomer executives, have become viable strategies.
+Temp to perm and portfolio careers (multiple part-time jobs or consecutive interim roles, including temporary jobs, freelancing, and self-employment), especially for boomer executives, have become viable strategies.
 Creating income security, instead of job security, is the new wave.